 Salary Information for a Psy.D. in Counseling Psychology

 A counseling psychology specialization in a Doctor of Psychology (Psy.D.) program focuses on fostering lifelong healthy psychological development in addition to addressing mental illness, and is one of the most general specializations recognized by the American Psychological Association.
 Mental health counselors who work for insurance companies and the government earned more, on average, than counselors working in outpatient care centers and hospitals, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The BLS reports the median salary for clnical, counseling and school psychologists to have been $70,580 in May, 2015.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $129,310 or more per year, whereas the bottom 10th percentile earned $44,040 or less per year.

-The BLS expects employment of counseling psychologists to grow by 20% from 2014 to 2024, due to the increase in need for psychological services in schools, hospitals, substance abuse clinics and social service agencies.
+The BLS expects employment of counseling psychologists to grow much faster than average from 2018 to 2028, due to the increase in need for psychological services in schools, hospitals, substance abuse clinics and social service agencies.
 Holders of doctoral degrees, either a Ph.D. or a Psy.D., are expected to have better employment prospects than master's and bachelor's degree holders.

 Counseling Psychology Ph.D. and Psy.D.
 Programs